4 Signs It Is Almost Time For a New Battery

 As the North Carolina heat begins picking up, you might start to notice your battery reacting adversely to these changes.
 This occurs when the heat begins evaporating the water in your battery’s internal fluids.
 This evaporation also can cause internal battery corrosion.

 In the winter, your battery’s chemical reaction slows down—draining the life out of our battery—and your vehicle requires more power to start due to slow-moving engine oil.
 Newer batteries can manage harsh weather conditions with ease, but a battery near the end of its lifespan will begin to struggle in extreme climates.
+Here is our guide to getting your car moving during the cold weather so you can make it to a mechanic for a replacement.

 2) Your Car Has Been Sitting For Too Long